 The formula for the CPI is like this:

-It is the first estimate at the completion formula.
+It is the first estimate in the completion formula.
 You can calculate the value by putting the number on the procedure.
-For that, you need to put the earned value and actual cost to get the results of the cost performance index.
+For that, you need to put the earned value and actual cost together to get the results of the cost performance index.
 When the assembled value is equal to the actual price, then the calculations of the cost performance index will be similar to 1.

-It means that the project is on track as it should be.
+It means that the project is on track, as it should be.
 If we talk about the budget at completion, it is considered the original budget estimate created at the start of the project.
 The formula assumes that the future of any specific project's financial performance will be the same as the project's past performance.

 The formula for the calculations of Estimate at Completion is as follows: